loading04/zip-code-tunisia/README.md

 # API ROUTES :

 # /region_gover
 The Region endpoint is a GET request that returns a dictionary of regions for a given governorate.
-The endpoint takes a `gover` parameter, which is the name of the governorate for which the regions are being requested.
+The endpoint takes a `governorate` parameter, which is the name of the governorate for which the regions are being requested.

 ### Endpoint URL
 ```